What do you mean, "Larry wasn't always in the show?"

 Forgetmenot's mutant power made people forget his existence the moment they stop actively thinking about him.
 He's apparently been an X-Men for six, in-story years.

 Late in Perfection Is Overrated, Bachiko is introduced as a supposed childhood friend of Mai, and it's claimed that Mai has also known Bachiko's best friend Meiko when she first arrived at Fuuka, in a manner similar to the Mary Sue examples listed above.
 Natsuki is confused when Mai and the others assume she knows the two when she knows she doesn't.
 It turns out that Meiko, using her powers, altered everyone's memories so that they would remember herself and Bachiko as their friends, as part of an Evil Plan to manipulate everyone's relationships as they see fit with Bachiko's personality altering abilities, and they posed as Mai's friends in order to monitor their progress.
 Natsuki happened to be outside of Fuuka's campus at the time, and so was not affected by Meiko's power.

-"Grinny", in the book of the same name by Nicholas Fisk, has this as an explicit power: by saying "You remember me", she can make adults (but not children) think they've known her all their lives.
+In Grinny by Nicholas Fisk, the title character has this as an explicit power: by saying "You remember me", she can make adults (but not children) think they've known her all their lives.

 In the Percy Jackson and the Olympians series, the Mist can be manipulated to create Fake Memories of a person.
 For example, after Mrs. Dodds (Percy's teacher and a servant of Hades) attacks Percy and is killed, a new teacher named Mrs. Kerr mysteriously appears to take her place, and nobody but Percy remembers that Mrs. Kerr hadn't always been their teacher.